Maine

 Voting in Maine

-For municipalities with a population of less than 500, the polls must open between 6:00 a.m. and 10:00 a.m.
+For municipalities with a population of less than 500, the polls must not open before 6:00 a.m.
+(ET) and must open no later than 10:00 a.m.
+(ET).
 The municipal officers of each municipality shall determine the time of opening the polls within these limits.

 Absentee in-person voting is available at the municipal clerk’s office.